 - Bulging, dry, red or swollen eyes

 The thyroid is also prone to an autoimmune attack.
 Autoimmunity means that the body’s immune system gets confused and starts attacking body parts.
-Autoimmune conditions are quite common and can be driven by gut disorders, food allergies and intolerances, nutrient deficiencies, genetics, stress etc. The 2 autoimmune conditions that affect the thyroid are Grave’s disease and Hashimoto’s thyroiditis.
+Autoimmune diseases are quite common and can be driven by gut disorders, food allergies and intolerances, nutrient deficiencies, genetics, stress etc. The 2 autoimmune conditions that affect the thyroid are Grave’s disease and Hashimoto’s thyroiditis.
 Grave’s disease is caused by an immune system attack on the thyroid leading to the excess production of thyroid hormone by the thyroid gland and can lead to the hyperthyroid symptoms listed above (sometimes closely followed by the hypothyroid symptoms as the thyroid is destroyed).
 Hashimoto’s thyroiditis is caused by an immune system attack on the thyroid that eventually damages and destroys the thyroid and leads to its inability to produce enough thyroid to fully support the body’s processes.
 Symptoms are consistent with the hypothyroid list as above.
 From a medical point of view, the thyroid will be monitored and replacement hormone provided to offset the loss of the natural hormone when levels get below a certain baseline.
 From a nutritional medicine point of view, there are many diet and lifestyle changes that can be made to reduce and even eradicate thyroid antibodies, and support the thyroid back to full health.

 If I suspect a client has a struggling thyroid, I will ask their GP to run a full thyroid profile blood test which will provide a measure of all of the factors that may affect the thyroid including antibodies.
 I will also check for nutrient deficiencies, but most important of all, check for symptoms.
 If a person has normal bloods they may also have sub-clinical hypothyroidism whereby it is not showing up in bloods (which is a one point measure), but they have all the symptoms.
 Usually providing all of the important thyroid nutrients at this stage will lead to improvements in health.